 This post may contain affiliate links, which help keep this content free.
 (Full disclosure)

 This easy hamburger soup recipe has it all.
 It’s easy, it’s healthy, and it’s hearty enough for a filling lunch or dinner.
-This hamburger vegetable soup tastes similar to my simple vegetable soup recipe, but this time I made the soup with hamburger meat to make it filling enough for a full meal (especially if you pair it with a green salad).
+This hamburger vegetable soup tastes similar to my simple vegetable soup recipe, but this time I made the soup with hamburger meat similar to my cheeseburger soup to make it filling enough for a full meal (especially if you pair it with a green salad).
 And now it’s one of my favorite beef soup recipes!

 Why You’ll Love This Easy Hamburger Soup Recipe